State University Grant (SUG)

 To Be Considered Eligible for the Award

-- Complete the FAFSA or DREAM application by March 2nd priority deadline.
+- Complete the FAFSA or California Dream Act application by March 2nd priority deadline.

 - Student must be a California Resident or AB-540 eligible as designated by Admission and Records.